dileep315r/dileep315r.github.io/aws.md

    1. Different AZs provide fault tolerance within a single region.

 ##### Subnet
+1. Similar to subnet in datacenters.
+   1. Subnet potential benefits in traditional networks.
+      1. May reduce number of hops to reach a destination.
+Efficient routing.
+      2. Organize network according to organizational needs.
+      3. VLAN limits the broadcast space.
+      4. Subnet traffic stays within the subnet.
+      5. All the hosts in subnet generally stay in a similar location.
+      6. Organizing a network in an efficient way is crucial for large firms
+      7. IP addresses can be kept geographically localized meaning that a subnet can be used for specific staffing structures to reduce traffic and maintain efficiency and order.
-1. Subnet contains instances
+2. Subnet contains instances
-2. Subnet is connected to at least one router.
+3. Subnet is connected to at least one router.
-3. Subnet router route table can be configured with outbound and inbound traffic rules.
+4. Subnet router route table can be configured with outbound and inbound traffic rules.
-4. Subnet router might have been connected internally to other internal routers and IG gateway routers.
+5. Subnet router might have been connected internally to other internal routers and IG gateway routers.
-5. All IPv6 addresses are public.
+6. All IPv6 addresses are public.
-6. NACL network access control list firewall rules can be configured at Subnet level.
+7. NACL network access control list firewall rules can be configured at Subnet level.
-7. Local target in route table keeps the traffic inside subnet and IG gateway target sends the traffic to IG gateway.
+8. Local target in route table keeps the traffic inside subnet and IG gateway target sends the traffic to IG gateway.
-8. If a subnet is associated with a route table that has a route to an internet gateway, it's known as a public subnet.
+9. If a subnet is associated with a route table that has a route to an internet gateway, it's known as a public subnet.
 If a subnet is associated with a route table that does not have a route to an internet gateway, it's known as a private subnet.
-9. Instances in the private subnet can't communicate with the internet over the internet gateway, even if they have public IP addresses.
+10. Instances in the private subnet can't communicate with the internet over the internet gateway, even if they have public IP addresses.
-10. Each subnet must reside entirely within one Availability Zone and cannot span zones.
+11. Each subnet must reside entirely within one Availability Zone and cannot span zones.
-11. By design, each subnet must be associated with a network ACL(NACL).
+12. By design, each subnet must be associated with a network ACL(NACL).

 #### IG gateway
 1. If a subnet is associated with a route table that has a route to an internet gateway, it's known as a public subnet.
 If a subnet is associated with a route table that does not have a route to an internet gateway, it's known as a private subnet.